-Internal Medicine is a specialty which is often confused with Family Medicine.
-This is because both specializations may be Primary Care Providers.
-At Kymera, we refer to Family Medicine Physicians as Primary Care, but really either specialization may be your PCP of choice.
+Internal Medicine is a specialty that is often confused with Family Medicine.
+Both specializations may be Primary Care Providers.
+At Kymera, we refer to Family Medicine Physicians as Primary Care.
+Still, either specialization may be your PCP of choice.

-To better understand the Internal Medicine Physician, it helps to discuss the two specialities as they developed over time.
+To better understand the Internal Medicine Physician, it helps to discuss the two specialties as they developed over time.

-Starting in the late 1800s, the field of medicine began to take a decidedly scientific approach to healing people.
-Physicians began to seek to better understand the internal workings of the human body and the diseases which afflict people.
+Starting in the late 1800s, the field of medicine began to take a decidedly scientific approach to heal people.
+Physicians began to seek to understand better the human body’s internal workings and the diseases that afflict people.
 Thus, Internal Medicine began, but before long, another specialization appeared.

 Yet, each of these specializations treated individuals.
 By the 1960s, a move toward a more social approach took place.
 Instead of treating each patient as an individual apart from all others, Family Medicine Physicians treat the entire family as a unit.

-For persons without children or spouses, Internal Medicine clearly is the best approach.
-For others who prefer to have their own doctor apart from the other members in their family, Internal Medicine is also preferred.
+For persons without children or spouses, Internal Medicine is the best approach.
+For others who prefer to have their doctor apart from the other family members, Internal Medicine is also preferred.
 Of course, there are often other reasons to choose an Internist over a Family doctor.

 Why Some Choose an Internist for their Primary Care Physician

-A key difference between the two types of primary care physicians are the direction their studies take.
+One key difference between the two types of primary care physicians is their studies’ direction.
 Internists are trained in managing the diseases common to adults.
-Internists often pursue additional specializations such as Endocrinology, Neurology, Infectious diseases, and Rheumatology.
-Too, during their training, most are required to learn about additional specialities such as
+Internists often pursue additional specializations such as Endocrinology, Neurology, Infectious Diseases, and Rheumatology.
+Too, during their training, most are required to learn about other specialties such as

-This broad training which relates primarily to adult patients often make Internal Medicine Physicians the PCP of choice for many patients.
+This broad training which relates primarily to adult patients, often makes Internal Medicine Physicians the PCP of choice for many patients.